-Real estate marketing to a farm area means that you are picking out a geographic location such as a subdivision or a small town and focusing on making a name for yourself in that area, becoming the defacto Realtor of choice.
+Real estate marketing to a farm area means that you are picking out a geographic area such as a subdivision or a small town and focusing on making a name for yourself in that area, becoming the top real estate agent of choice.

 please note :: I often recommend resources, some I receive an affiliate commission for at no additional cost to you, these all help to keep this site free for you!

 This is a tricky one!
 If there is a super high end subdivision in your area, it would seem like that would be a farm area of choice for the aggressive Realtor.

 - How many homes sell per year in that farm area

 - Can you afford the higher costs you will incur to sell million or multi-million dollar properties?

 My trick was always to pick a subdivision with a high turnover rate that was in the high first time homebuyer or low move-up buyer price range.

 Targeting this price point will assure that you will have a ready, willing and able pool of buyers to purchase all those listings you get!